lysdexia/flask-svg-barcode/README.md

 Flask extension providing tissue thin wrapper around pybarcode.

+MIT Licensed like pybarcode, because that seems polite.

 Creates an api endpoint for your project to create an svg barcode from a string.

 ##Installation